ionware/enye-frontend-assessment/README.md

 ## Enye Frontend Assessment
 Made with React + Tailwind using `create-react-app` with `craco`.
-Visit [https://enye-fe.netlify.app](https://enye-fe.netlify.app) for a working Demo.
+Visit [https://enye-feass.netlify.app](https://enye-feass.netlify.app) for a working Demo.

 ## What's missing?
 - Filters.
 Yup.
-I actually complete this under 5hrs, I wasn't aware those who selected backend during application are meant to do the Frontend assessment too (plus, I ~~dislike~~ love frontend).
+I actually completed this under 4hrs; Phobia for UI wouldn't let me realize that my deadline is near (plus, I ~~dislike~~ love frontend).

 ## Getting it to run
 But there is a Demo.
 Anyway, ensure that you have Node.js installed on your machine (Node.js >= 12), and NPM.
 Then follow (or just copy) this procedure: